 After the War - How Appalachian communities and people are changed by World War I and World War II.
 Looks at education, the economy, and civil rights.
 Grades 5 - 12.
 10 min.

 Bells in the Valley - A history of Western Carolina University as it developed starting in 1889; the history of the institution, the feelings of people who attended the school, and the school's impact on their lives and the region.
 5 - 12.
 18 min.

 New Threads in Old Patterns - Features coverlets and relates the story of the revival of handicrafts in southern Appalachia.
 5 - 12.
 20 min.

 Available in 9-projector slide tape format to view in auditorium only:

 Corn: Milling, Tilling and Stilling - Presents the story of corn as it was used by Native Americans and frontier settlers in the southern Appalachians for many hundreds of years.
 Grades 4 - 8.
 16 min.

-Available to view in auditorium and also on video for loan:
+Available to view and also on video for loan:

 Going Places: Travel and Tourism in Western North Carolina - The show traces the regional development of the transportation system that allowed

 people to visit this unique region and celebrates the traveling spirit of visitors

 past, present and future, who venture out to see and experience the lure of western